CallMeGreg/gh-language/SECURITY.md

 If you notice a security vulnerability with this project, please [open up a new private vulnerability report](https://github.com/CallMeGreg/gh-language/security/advisories/new).

-I will respond at my earleist convenience, and open up a public security advisory after triaging the concern.
+I will respond at my earliest convenience, and open up a public security advisory after triaging the concern.